Michael-Reefe/bifrost/README.md

 <br> I can't guarantee this package will work  for any versions of these requirements
 outside the suggestions above.

-*Note: It may be necessary to increase the open file limit with* ` ulimit -n XXXX `, *depending on how many spectra you are stacking at once.*

 ## Documentation Summary
 Most of the functions of this module are built around three core objects: `Spectrum`, `Spectra`,